MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmResourceGroupDeploymentOperation.md

 ```

 ### -Pre
-When set, indicates that the cmdlet should use pre-release API versions when automatically determining which version to use.
+Indicates that the cmdlet should use pre-release API versions when automatically determining which version to use.

 ```yaml
 Type: SwitchParameter